 Most of the time I don’t measure, I usually eyeball it.

-6. When you have the brush loaded with the inky paint (you can use straight black or tone it down with some brown if you like), grasp your brush close to the end, and drag it from one edge to the other creating a line.
+6. When you have the brush loaded with the inky paint, grasp your brush close to the end, and drag it from one edge to the other creating a line.